The Freedom of Information Act 2000 (FOIA)

 Our website lists the main sites from where we provide services together with their contact details - Services

 How we fit into the NHS structure

-Lancashire Care is an NHS Foundation Trust.
+LSCFT is a NHS Foundation Trust.
 Our website describes what an NHS Foundation Trust is and the benefits of Foundation Trust status - What is a foundation Trust

-Lancashire Care provides services across a number of Clinical Commissioning Groups (CCGs).
-These CCGs commission Lancashire Care to provide services on their behalf.
+LSCFT provides services across a number of Clinical Commissioning Groups (CCGs).
+These CCGs commission the Trust to provide services on their behalf.
 The NHS North West's principal role is to take a lead in ensuring that local NHS services are of world class quality and are performing well for the benefit of people right across the North West.
 More information about the NHS can be found at www.england.nhs.uk

 The Trust also has a Council of Governors and their profiles are available on the website - CoG